 Water has always been a precious commodity in the San Bernardino Valley.
 In normal conditions, the Valley would be considered a desert.
-However, because of groundwater and irrigation, agriculture is able to flourish.
+However, because of groundwater and irrigation, agriculture can flourish.

 In 1910, the Water Conservation Association (WCA) was organized to conserve the water of the Santa Ana River by storing it in the groundwater basin for future use.
-In 1931, local citizens voted to create the San Bernardino Valley Water Conservation District as a public agency to protect against excessive export of the local surface water by downstream agencies.
-The WCA was dissolved in the early 1940s and all land and water property was transferred to the District.
+In 1931, local citizens voted to create the San Bernardino Valley Water Conservation District as a public agency to protect against the excessive export of the local surface water by downstream agencies.
+The WCA was dissolved in the early 1940s, and all land and water property was transferred to the District.

 The Water Conservation Act of 1931 provided broad authority to exercise a variety of powers necessary to further the District's primary goal of conserving water such as making contracts, acquiring property through eminent domain, owning and operating recreational facilities, owning and operating hydroelectric plants, and intervening in the actions of other agencies when those actions interfere with the natural flow of streams that would otherwise be conserved for beneficial use.
 The District is organized under Division 21 of the California Water Code and regulated by Sections 74000 to 76501.

 The District has historically operated water recharge facilities in two areas: the Santa Ana River and Mill Creek.
 Depending on the amount of rain and snow in the mountains, the District recharges the groundwater basin during most months of the year.
 Imported water has also been recharged in the District's facilities.

 The mission of the San Bernardino Valley Water Conservation District is to ensure recharge of the Bunker Hill Groundwater Basin in an environmentally and economically responsible way, using its facilities as well as all sources of high-quality surface water, including imported and recycled water.
 We strive to improve the supply and quality of groundwater while protecting and enhancing our land resources as we balance ecosystem responsibilities with public access and aggregate resources uses.

 The water mission is but one of the District's important efforts undertaken by the District.
 The sections below present more recent history for the District.